nosarthur/gita/README.md

 Alternatively, you can download the source code and run `pip3 install -e <gita source folder>`.
 This is known as the development mode.
-In this case, calling `gita` in bash may not work, and you can put the following line in the `.bashrc` file
+In this case, calling `gita` in bash may not work, then you can put the following line in the `.bashrc` file
 ```
 alias gita="python3 -m gita"
 ```